Roy Galley

 Roy Galley (born 8 December 1947) is a British Conservative Party politician.
 He served as MP for Halifax from 1983 to 1987.

 Early life

 Galley was educated at King Edward VII School, Sheffield followed by Worcester College, Oxford.

 Political career

 Having stood unsuccessfully for Dewsbury in 1979, he was elected as Member of Parliament for Halifax in the 1983 general election.
 He ousted from Westminster the re-selected Labour candidate, Dr Shirley Summerskill.
 As in many seats the win, by 1,869 votes, 3.4%, was due a swing from Labour to the SDP, and when that vote fell in the 1987 general election, he was defeated by Labour's Alice Mahon.

-Whilst in Parliament he was Secretary of the Conservative Backbench Health Committee and a member of the Social services Select Committee.
+Whilst in Parliament, he served as the Secretary of the Conservative Backbench Health Committee and a member of the Social Services Select Committee.
 He also introduced a private member's Bill on Local Government to restrict the ability of local authorities to increase local taxes by more than the rate of inflation.